aprameya2001/IET-SMP--Computer-Vision-for-Beginners/README.md

 # IET-SMP--Computer-Vision-for-Beginners
-All materials for the SMP on Computer Vision will be added here!ff
+All materials for the SMP on Computer Vision will be added here!
+Amend